3 Scrap and Fluid Processing Upgrades That Won’t Break the Bank

 Paper bed filters are a cost-effective answer to the fluid filtration needs of many applications.

-They can filter ferrous and non-ferrous metals, and a range of organic and inorganic contaminants, to extend the life of both tools and cutting fluids (oil and water soluble).
-The filter media is available in a variety of grades, enabling operations to achieve different levels of micron clarity.
+They can filter ferrous and non-ferrous metals and a range of organic and inorganic contaminants to extend the life of both tools and cutting fluids (oil and water soluble).
+The filter media is available in various grades, enabling operations to achieve different levels of micron clarity.

 When selecting a paper bed filter, here are a couple of things to consider:

-3. Reduce conveyor downtime needed to perform belt maintenance with an automatic adjustment system.
+3. Reduce conveyor downtime needed for belt maintenance with an automatic adjustment system.

 Auto-take up systems, which can be designed into a new conveyor or retrofitted onto an existing conveyor, help eliminate the need to perform manual belt adjustments.
 They automatically monitor tension using load cells on chain conveyors and tighten the belt as needed.
 Adjustments can be scheduled to be completed during low production times or shift changes to prevent unplanned downtime.